Becky Bloomwood: Shopaholic & Baby

-Becky learns about Arcodas Group's CEO, Iain Walker, whom is making horrible rumors about Brandon C's reputation and threatening to leave.
+Becky learns about Arcodas Group's CEO, Iain Walker, who is making horrible rumors about Brandon C's reputation and threatening to leave.
 She later receives photos from the same PI of him being in the company with other women, including her current obstetrician.
-At first he thought he was photographing Luke, but when Becky points Luke out in the background, the PI got angry at his son.
+At first he thought he was photographing Luke, but when Becky points Luke out in the background, the PI gets angry at his son.
 The PI's son defends himself by admitting he had actually been following Iain and Venetia for a while because of possible rumors that they're planning something bad for Brandon Communications.
 Overhearing this, she suspects that Venetia is helping Iain ruin Brandon C's reputation in her latest attempt to get Luke to leave Becky.
 She shows the photos of Iain and Venetia together to Luke, but refuses to answer him about where she got them from (possibly feeling bad for suspecting Luke of having an affair with Venetia).

 Near the end, Luke rebukes Venetia for what she did to Becky and tells everyone about her troublesome nature.
-Back in college, Venetia feign a pregnancy in her attempt to keep them in a relationship together.
+Back in college, Venetia feigned a pregnancy in her attempt to keep them in a relationship together.
 Though he was relieved that she wasn't pregnant, Luke was still infuriated with Venetia's behavior and ended their relationship.
-In a last ditch effort, she tries to convince Luke to leave Becky, calling her a "dim-witted little airhead" who doesn't deserve him.
-Furious with the insult, he refuses and tells Venetia off that he loves his wife and there's nothing she can do to change that.
+In a last-ditch effort, she tries to convince Luke to leave Becky, calling her a "dim-witted little airhead" who doesn't deserve him.
+Furious with the insult, he refuses and tells Venetia off that he loves his wife, and there's nothing she can do to change that.
 Luke states that Becky may shop at times, but he sees her as a caring and intuitive person, whereas he sees Venetia as a lying and manipulative person.
 In that moment, Becky informs Luke they lost out on the house they were planning to buy and are effectively homeless.
 Suze offers them her family's unused summer home in Scotland, but the Bloomwoods insist that Luke and Becky stay in their home in Surrey.
 In the midst of the arguing and being homeless, Becky's water breaks and she goes into labor.
 Her furious mother, Jane, rebukes Venetia for her mistreatment towards her daughter and orders her out of their lives.
 Once she's gone, Suze reveals her plans to tell "The Daily World" about Venetia in the hopes of helping her friends and other pregnant women avoid getting her.
 During that time, a family member calls Dr. Braine in to assist Paula with Becky's labor.
-Through her professional and personal woes, Becky happily ends the book a new mum to daughter Minnie.
+Through her professional and personal woes, Becky happily ends the book as a new mum to her daughter Minnie.
 Luke and Becky temporarily move in with her parents after losing out on the home they hoped to buy, while Luke works to save his company.